Senths02/portfolio/src/content/watch-party-data.md

 The interactive prototypes were used in moderated research sessions.
 I supplied the link to the prototypes and was on hand to make notes and make any necessary adjustments.

 We also used static images for feedback from an online community.
-And in-between research, we would conduct rapid testing.
+And for rapid testing, which we would conduct in-between larger research studies.
 <br>

 ### Analysing feedback